tupol/spark-utils-demos/README.md

 [LinesCount03.scala](src/main/scala/org/tupol/sparkutils/demos/LinesCount03.scala).

 #### Defining the Application Context
-The only changes to the application context are to change the type of `wordFilter` from `String` to `Option[String]`.
+The only change to the application context is to change the type of `wordFilter` from `String` to `Option[String]`.
 The same change needs to be done in the application context factory as well, using `config.extract[Option[String]]("wordFilter")` instead of `config.extract[String]("wordFilter")`.

 #### Creating the Application
-The logic for counting filtered lines it is not very difficult,so our `run()` function remains trivial:
+The logic for counting filtered lines is not very difficult, so our `run()` function remains trivial:
 ```scala
   override def run(implicit spark: SparkSession, context: LinesCount03Context): Unit = {
     import spark.implicits._